-Oro House uses The Ashton Method for Treating Benzodiazepine Withdrawal in Malibu and Los Angeles, California because it is the safest and most effective form of treatment.
+Oro House uses The Ashton Method for Benzodiazepine Withdrawal Treatment in Malibu and Los Angeles, California because it is the safest and most effective form of benzo detox treatment.

 Benzodiazepines first appeared on the market in the 1960s.
 At that time they were considered an important new approach of treatment for many patients.